On this page

 Finding the Error Fast

-Stack trace always includes file name and line number:
+The stack trace always includes the file name and line number:

 NameError: name 'config' is not defined